Сarbon neutrality

 CEO of ALROSA

-« We are confident that this achievement opens a new chapter in the history of natural diamonds and brilliant diamonds and makes us look at these rarest and most amazing precious stones on earth in a new way.
-All this is part of ALROSA's big strategy for sustainable development. »
+« We believe that this achievement opens a new chapter in the history of natural diamonds and polished diamonds, and makes us look at these rarest and most amazing gemstones on earth in a new way.
+All of this is part of ALROSA's broader sustainability strategy. »

 arrow